lfiaschi/udacity-behavioural-cloning-project/README.md

 #### Creation of the Training / Validation Set & Training Process

-We use the `jungle` track and the `lake` track for training and validation and we keep the `mountain` track as an independent test to assess the generalization capabilities of this model set.
+I used the `jungle` track and the `lake` track for training and validation and kept the `mountain` track as an independent test set to assess the generalization capabilities of the model.

 To capture good driving behavior, I first recorded two datasets each one consisting of one full lap on the lake track while using center lane driving.
 I then recorded two other datasests the vehicle recovering from the